50 Fun and Unique Things to Do in Gainesville TODAY

 Looking to get your daily dose of art?
 When it comes to museums in Gainesville, the Samuel P. Harn Museum of Art is surely one of the best.

-Founded in 1990, it is the perfect place to find great works of Asian, African photography, modern and contemporary art.
+Founded in 1990, it is the perfect place to find great works of Asian, and African photography, modern and contemporary art.

 Did you know that currently, the Harn is also the permanent home of Claude Monet’s famous work “Champ d’avoine”?
 But that’s not it.